Frequently asked questions

 Soil Association has offended non-organic farmers in the past.
 Why should I trust them now?

-We believe that all farmers can farm in a way that’s productive, profitable and good for the climate and nature.
+At the heart of the charitable mission for the Soil Association is the fundamental belief that all farmers can farm in a way that’s productive, profitable and good for the climate and nature.